Freedom of religion in Asia by country: Legal framework

 According to the constitution, sharia is the principal source of legislation, although the judicial system applies two types of law, depending on the case.
 Sharia forms the basis for judicial decisions in most family law matters for Muslims, such as marriage and divorce, and inheritance for both Muslims and non-Muslims; however, in the case of noncitizens, the parties may petition the court to have the laws of their home country apply, rather than sharia.
 Sharia also applies in some criminal matters.
 Civil law provides the basis for decisions on all other matters.
 Shia Muslims in Dubai may pursue Shia family law cases through a special Shia council rather than through the regular judicial system.
 When sharia courts try non-Muslims for criminal offenses, judges have the discretion to impose civil or sharia penalties.
 Higher courts may overturn or modify sharia penalties.

 Authorities conduct arrests under blasphemy and antidiscrimination laws that criminalize insulting religions.
-The Awqaf provides weekly guidance for the content of sermons in Sunni mosques, and the government regulates and actively monitors the issuance of all fatwas at both the national and emirate levels.
-Shia mosques continued to receive guidance from the Awqaf but were considered private and managed primarily by the Jaafari Affairs Council, located in Dubai.
+The General Authority of Islamic Affairs and Endowments (Awqaf) provides weekly guidance for the content of sermons in Sunni mosques, and the Fatwa Forum regulates the issuance of all fatwas.
+Shia mosques are considered private and managed primarily by the Jaafari Affairs Council, located in Dubai.
 The government continued to allow private worship of other religious groups and granted permission to build houses of worship on a case-by-case basis.

 General restrictions

 The law prohibits blasphemy, defined as any act insulting God, religions, prophets, messengers, holy books, or houses of worship.
-Offenders are subject to imprisonment for five or more years and fines from 250,000 AED ($68,000) to two million AED ($545,000); noncitizens may be deported.

-The law prohibits black magic, sorcery, and incantations, which are punishable by a prison term ranging from six months to three years, and deportation for noncitizens.
-The law does not directly prohibit Muslims from converting to other religions; however, the penal code defers to sharia on matters defined as crimes in Islamic doctrine, which in many interpretations prohibits apostasy.
+Other illegal activity includes practicising sorcery, “abusing” a holy shrine, labeling someone an infidel and holding meetings for provoking religious hatred; offenders are subject to fines up to two million dirhams (approximately US$545,000).

-The law requires Muslims and non-Muslims to refrain from eating, drinking, and smoking in public during fasting hours during the month of Ramadan.
+The law previously required Muslims and non-Muslims to refrain from eating, drinking, and smoking in public during fasting hours during the month of Ramadan; however, legislation passed in January 2022 overturned this requirement.

-The law prohibits the distribution of religious literature the government determines is contradictory to Islam, as well as literature it deems blasphemous or offensive towards religions.
+The law prohibits the distribution of religious literature the government determines is contradictory to Islam, as well as literature it deems blasphemous or offensive towards religions; Bibles and Hindu sacred texts are available in some bookstores.